stevewhitmore/notes/aws/aws-dev-cert/compute/compute_fundamentals.md

 The control plane schedules containers onto nodes

-The control plane also tracks teh state of all K8s objects by continually monitoring the objects
+The control plane also tracks the state of all K8s objects by continually monitoring the objects

 In EKS, AWS is responsible for provisioning, scaling and managing the control plane, and they do this by utilizing multiple availability zones for additional resilience